 - High levels of carbon dioxide in the blood

 - Both low oxygen levels and high carbon dioxide levels

 Copyright © Nucleus Medical Media, Inc.

-- Injuries to the chest or ribs
+- Injuries to the lungs or chest

 - Drug or alcohol abuse